gofractally/psibase/doc/psidk/src/psibase/README.md

 This will create a new chain which has:

-- A set of system contracts suitable for development
+- A set of system services suitable for development
 - A set of web-based user interfaces suitable for development
 - `prod` as the sole block producer